Daudnagar: Festivals

 Daudnagar is famous for its unique and grand celebration of the festival of Jiutiya (Jivitputrika) where women keep fast for the longevity of their son.
-Dring this festival Daudnagarites disguise themselves as God, Godess, demon, King, Queen etc. and roam in the town to showcase their skill.
+Dring this festival Daudnagari disguise themselves as God, Goddess, demon, King, Queen etc. and roam in the town to showcase their skill.
 This way of celebrating the jiutiya festival in the town is century long.

-Work Profile
+Work profile

 Out of the total population, 16,446 were engaged in work or business activity.
 Of this 12,146 were males while 4,300 were females.
 In census survey, a 'worker' is defined as a person who has a business or job or services as a cultivator or in some other capacity in labour activity.
 Of the total 16446 working population, 72.15% were engaged in main work while 27.85% of the total workers were engaged in marginal work.

-Educational Institutions
+Educational institutions

-Daudnagar town, considered as the hub of education, over the years, has constantly been producing state toppers in High School and Senior Secondary school exams conducted by BSEB, Patna and CBSE, New Delhi.
+Daudnagar town, considered the hub of education, has constantly over the years been producing state toppers in High School and Senior Secondary school exams conducted by BSEB, Patna and CBSE, New Delhi.